akelly1954/Samples/README.md

 **Ongoing task:** Updating README files and doing some cleanup.
 It will be done when it's done.

 **Up and coming task:** migrate the video capture objects (all the way to the Qt apps) to use the new data containers described below instead of the std::array<> based objects the video capture objects are currently using.
-I will probably do this before going back to finish the Qt project (**VideoCapturePlayer**) described further down.
+I will probably do this (already doing it) before going back to finish the Qt project (**VideoCapturePlayer**) described further down.

 **Ongoing now:**  Developing a new data container tool and objects.
-The file *generic_data.hpp* (in the **Util** project) includes the *data_item_container* object as well as the *shared_data_items* object.
+The file *shared_data_items.hpp* (in the **Util** project) as well as the file it includes - *data_item.hpp*, contain the *shared_data_items* object as well as the *data_item_container* object respectively.

 Both objects are template based, where typename T is the underlying type of the data.
-Although both objects are currently used with T = uint8_t (unsigned char) outside of the class definitions and declarations, the T type can be anything that complies with common std:: and STL requirements (int32_t, double, class whatever, etc).
+Although both objects are currently used with T = uint8_t (unsigned char) from outside of the class definitions and declarations, the T type can be anything that complies with common std:: and STL requirements (int32_t, double, class whatever, etc).

 The *data_item_container* object holds a sequence of "typename T" items.
 The object handles creation, assignment, copy and move semantics, deletion, and access (to each element).